 What follows is a

-reconstruction made from personal recollection, old yearbooks, names, and
+reconstruction made from personal recollection, old yearbooks, and

 conversations with classmates.
 It tries to capture not just the structure of